 Here are a few tips for Chazara:

 - Your goal in reviewing is to make sure that you remember the content.
 Therefore, simply reading through a Daf, while valuable, doesn’t actually show that the content is safely stored away in your brain.
 Instead, after learning something, close the Sefer and see if you can repeat back the Shakla V'Tarya, the progression or main points of the Sugya, on your own.
 I’ll warn you – it can be very difficult, especially if you’re not used to it.
 Keep working at it, and you’ll get better over time.
 I once learned with a guy who was able to run through 10 daf Shakla v'tarya on Purim - V'Hameivin Yayin!

 - when possible, build Chazara into the Seder itself.
 For example, before beginning new content each day, take a few minutes to run through what you did last time.
 That reminds you of what’s going on in the upcoming Sugya, but also gives you another chance to review yesterday’s material.
-R' Chiya Bar Abba actually used this strategy with his son, according to Kidduhsin 30a.
+R' Chiya Bar Abba actually used this strategy with his son, according to Kiddushin 30a.
 This is particularly powerful when combined with the previous tip, because of the break since you last saw the material.
 The harder you have to work to bring content back to the front of your mind, the stronger it gets embedded in your memory banks.

 - Tehillim 119 can be described as an ode to Torah study.
 All 176 Pesukim discuss some aspect of learning.
 One idea stands out for me in the context of reviewing Torah: Mah Ahavti Torasecha – Kol HaYom Hi Sichasi (Pasuk 97).
 Dovid HaMelech suggests that if you want to remember your learning, make a point to talk about it as much as you can.
 Learned a new Halacha in Halacha Seder?
 Share it over breakfast.
 Saw a nice pshat during Shnayim Mikra?
 Share it before starting afternoon seder.
 Are you still thinking about a point Rav Dessler made in Michtav MeiEliyahu?
 Talk it over with your roommate before going to sleep.
 Besides for furthering your relationship with Torah by making it your topic of conversation throughout the day, formulating and presenting ideas are a very powerful way of helping yourself remember them.